Lansvale

 An assessment of population growth drivers in Lansvale reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, the estimated population for the Lansvale statistical area is around 2,595 people.
-This figure remains unchanged from the 2021 Census, which also reported a population of 2,595.
-The resident population estimate of 2,581 by AreaSearch, based on the latest ERP data release by the ABS in June 2024 and an additional validated new address since the Census date, supports this stable population trend.
-This results in a density ratio of 897 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
-The primary driver for population growth in the Lansvale area has been overseas migration.
+As of Feb 2026, the population of Lansvale is estimated at around 2,595 people.
+This figure remains unchanged from the 2021 Census, which also reported a population of 2,595 people.
+The resident population estimate of 2,581 by AreaSearch in Jun 2024, along with an additional validated new address since the Census date, supports this number.
+This results in a density ratio of 897 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
+Overseas migration was the primary driver of population growth in Lansvale during recent periods.

 Frequently Asked Questions - Population